Aggressive. Experienced. Professional.

 An attorney in Texas has solutions for anyone who is suffering from the harmful effects of their past criminal record.
 Record sealing and expungement proceedings can be difficult, making it important to hire an expert attorney who is experienced in dealing with situations like this.
 Simple mistakes could force you to have to start the process over again from the beginning and delaying it for months or years.

 To learn more, contact the San Antonio expungement attorney at our firm.
-The Law Office of Derek W. Emmons, P.C. can help you determine if you qualify for expungement under Texas state law.
+The Emmons Law Firm, P.C. can help you determine if you qualify for expungement under Texas state law.

 What Are the Effects of Texas Expungements?